-The appraisal highlights higher growth scenarios as performing well in a number of respects, albeit there would also be environmental tensions, which would need to be appropriately managed.
-The appraisal also raises uncertainties with respect to the potential impacts of growth scenarios on the achievement of economic objectives, highlighting some of the tensions around industrial land management in the context of significantly boosting housing supply.
+The assessment highlights higher growth scenarios as performing well in a number of respects, albeit there would also be environmental tensions, which would need to be appropriately managed.
+The assessment also raises uncertainties with respect to the potential impacts of growth scenarios on the achievement of economic objectives, highlighting some of the tensions around industrial land management in the context of significantly boosting housing supply.
+A key point to reiterate is that higher growth would need to be supported by the BLE, with the GLA not supportive of Boroughs planning for a level of growth above the target rate set out in the London Plan in the absence of certainty on infrastructure capacity.

-Tensions between growth sceneries and the achievement of certain sustainability objectives are acknowledged, and the Local Plan therefore proposes to include detailed policies that support the spatial elements of the plan, and will provide greater certainty about the outcomes sought by the Local Plan, and how impacts should be managed and mitigated.
-For example, and in particular, policies for employment land will help to ensure that the development and use of land is effectively managed, so that identified long-term needs for business and business space can be met whilst promoting a more inclusive economy.
+Tensions between growth scenarios and the achievement of certain sustainability objectives are acknowledged, and the Local Plan therefore proposes to include detailed policies that support the spatial elements of the plan, and will provide greater certainty about the outcomes sought by the Local Plan.
+For example, and notably, policies for employment land will help to ensure that the development and use of land is effectively managed, so that identified long-term needs for business and business space can be met whilst promoting a more inclusive economy.
 A positive and proactive approach is advocated by the plan to grow the local economy, building on the area's economic strengths, and recognising the potential for the BLE to drive forward economic development.
-The Local Plan also aims to provide a coherent local framework for responding to the climate emergency, including detailed policies around the protection and enhancement of green infrastructure to deliver net gains in biodiversity.
+The Local Plan also aims to provide a coherent local framework for responding to the climate emergency and, linked to this, also proposed detailed policies around the protection and enhancement of green infrastructure to deliver net gains in biodiversity.